wendyoutwest/Algolia-info/improve-perf-ios.md

 ## Caching

-You can easily cache the results of the search queries by enabling the search cache.
-The results will be cached for a defined amount of time (default: 2 min).
-There is no pre-caching mechanism but you can simulate it by making a preemptive search query.
+Enable the search cache to easily cache the results of the search queries.
+The results are cached for a defined amount of time with a default of two minutes.
+Simulate a pre-caching mechanism by making a preemptive search query.

-By default, the cache is disabled.
+Cache is disabled by default.

 ```swift
 // Enable the search cache with default settings.